 List features Sue Monk Kidd, Jill Ciment and more.While this isn't a list of all female memoirs, it does answer the questions "Who are the most famous female memoirs?" and "Who are the best female memoirs?"

 Brook Busey-Maurio, better known by the pen name Diablo Cody, is an American screenwriter, producer and director.
-She first became known for her candid chronicling of her year as a stripper in her "The Pussy Ranch" blog and in her memoir Candy Girl: A Year in the Life of an Unlikely Stripper.
-Later, Cody achieved critical acclaim for her debut script Juno, winning awards such as the Academy Award for Best Original Screenplay, the BAFTA Award for Best Original Screenplay, the Independent Spirit Award for Best First Screenplay and the Writers Guild of America Award for Best Original Screenplay.
-She is also known for creating, writing and producing Showtime's television series United States of ...more on Wikipedia
+Later, Cody achieved critical acclaim for her debut script Juno, winning awards such as the Academy Award for Best Original Screenplay, the BAFTA Award for Best Original Screenplay, the Independent Spirit Award for Best First Screenplay and the Writers Guild of America Award for Best Original Screenplay. ...more on Wikipedia

 Also Rankedsee more on Diablo Cody

 Joan Didion is an American author best known for her novels and her literary journalism.
 Her novels and essays explore the disintegration of American morals and cultural chaos, where the overriding theme is individual and social fragmentation.
 A sense of anxiety or dread permeates much of her work. ...more on Wikipedia